dkliachkovski/AI_Captcha/README.md

 <br/>
 <br/>

-For this purpose the model was prepared, according to which a simulation of the process when in-truders trie to hack usuing bot will be carried out.
+For this purpose the model was prepared, according to which a simulation of the process when intruders tries to hack usuing bot will be carried out.
 The program analyzes all the steps and actions of the user throughout the test,in the conclusion of which gives the result that the program determines this or that person.